Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 We orient \eqref{check1equivariant} as follows: pick, on a slice of the automorphism action which fixes the position of $z_d$ at 1 and $z_{out}$ at 0, the volume form

-The compactification of \eqref{check1equivariant} is a real blow-up of the ordinary Deligne-Mumford compactification, in the sense of \cite{Kimura:1995fk} (see \cite{Seidel:2010uq} for a first discussion in the context of Floer theory).

-The result of this discussion is that the codimension 1 boundary of the compactified check moduli space ${ }_1\overline{ \check{\mc{R}}}_{d+1}^1$ is covered by the images of the natural inclusions of the following strata:
+The compactification of \eqref{check1equivariant} is a real blow-up of the ordinary Deligne-Mumford compactification, in the sense of \cite{Kimura:1995fk} (see \cite{Seidel:2010uq} for a first discussion in the context of Floer theory), reviewed in Appendix \ref{modulispaces} (note this is the case $k=1$ of the more general description therein).
+The result of this discussion is that the codimension 1 boundary of the compactified check moduli space ${ }_1\overline{ \check{\mc{R}}}_{d}^1$ is covered by the images of the natural inclusions of the following strata:

-The stratum \eqref{check1stratum3} describes the locus which $|p_1| = \frac{1}{2}$, which is exactly the locus we defined to be the auxiliary operation $\mc{R}_{d+1}^{S^1}$.
+The stratum \eqref{check1stratum3} describes the locus which $|p_1| = \frac{1}{2}$, which is exactly the locus we defined to be the auxiliary moduli space $\mc{R}_{d}^{S^1}$ inducing the operation $\oc^{S^1}$.
 The strata \eqref{check1stratum1}-\eqref{check1stratum2} have manifold with corners structure given by standard local gluing maps using fixed choices of strip-like ends near the boundary.
-For \eqref{check1stratum1} this is standard, and for \eqref{check1stratum2}, the local gluing map uses the cylindrical ends \eqref{check1negcylindricalend} and \eqref{posendangles} (in other words, one rotates the $1$-pointed angle cylinder by an amount commensurate to the angle of the marked point $z_d$ on the disk before gluing).
+For \eqref{check1stratum1} this is standard, and for \eqref{check1stratum2}, the local gluing map uses the cylindrical ends \eqref{check1negcylindricalend} and \eqref{posendangles} (in other words, one rotates the $1$-pointed angle cylinder by an amount commensurate to the angle of the marked point $z_d$ on the disk before gluing; see \S \ref{modulispaces} particularly \eqref{gluinganglesopenclosed}).
+See Figure \ref{fig:oc1_check_degenerations} for a schematic of \eqref{check1equivariant} and two out of the three types of strata \eqref{check1stratum2}-\eqref{check1stratum3}.

-We will as usual fix a {\em Floer datum for the BV homotopy}, meaning an inductive choice, for every $d \geq 1$, of Floer data for every representative $S_0 \in { }_1 \overline{\check{\mc{R}}}_{d+1}^1$ varying smoothly in $S_0$, which on boundary strata is smoothly equivalent to a product of Floer data inductively chosen on lower dimensional moduli spaces.
+We will as usual fix a {\em Floer datum for the BV homotopy}, meaning an inductive choice, for every $d \geq 1$, of Floer data for every representative $S \in { }_1 \overline{\check{\mc{R}}}_{d}^1$ varying smoothly in $S$, which on boundary strata is smoothly equivalent to a product of Floer data inductively chosen on lower dimensional moduli spaces.
 Such a system of choices exist again by a contractibility argument, and for any such choice, one obtains for any $d$-tuple of Lagrangians $L_0, \ldots, L_{d-1}$, and asympotic conditions

 a compactified moduli space